 An Ancient Buddhist Temple

-We walked past the prayer lanterns and the incense burners to watch people getting their fortunes told.
-This is a popular pastime at Sensoji: you drop a coin into a slot at the fortune telling kiosk and pick out a numbered stick from a box.
+I walked past the prayer lanterns and the incense burners to watch people getting their fortunes told.
+This is a popular pastime at the Sensoji Temple: you drop a coin into a slot at the fortune telling kiosk and pick out a numbered stick from a box.
 The number takes you to a wooden drawer from which you take a strip of paper with your fortune written in Japanese and English.
 If you like the fortune you put it into your pocket; if you don’t you can tie it to a rack and buy another one!

-The temple itself dates back to the 7th century, although it has been rebuilt several times.
-We went inside, to find shelter and to admire the rich decor and the painted ceiling, but could not approach the inner sanctum as a private service was taking place.
+Sensoji is the oldest temple in Tokyo, dating back to the 7th century, although it has been rebuilt several times.
+I went inside, to find shelter and to admire the rich decor and the painted ceiling, but could not approach the inner sanctum as a private service was taking place.

 Grounds Of The Sensoji Temple

 But by now the rain had started to turn to snow.
-Along with almost everyone else, we decided to seek refuge in the covered shopping streets to the side of Nakamise-dori.
+Along with almost everyone else, I decided to seek refuge in the covered shopping streets to the side of Nakamise-dori.
+Further exploration of Tokyo would have to wait until the next day!

 Looking for food experiences in Japan?
 ByFood is the one-stop English language platform for food tours, food-based activities and restaurant reservations.